wikimedia/mediawiki-extensions-Wikibase/docs/storage/terms.md

 ### New Secondary Storage

-The storage is made up of multiple normalized tables, all prefixed with "wbt_".DatabaseTermInLangIdsAcquirer The tables were created by [AddNormalizedTermsTablesDDL.sql] which includes some documentation.
+The storage is made up of multiple normalized tables, all prefixed with "wbt_".DatabaseTermInLangIdsAcquirer The tables were created by [term_store.sql] which includes some documentation.

 * [wbt_item_terms]
 * [wbt_property_terms]